Best Psychiatrist Near Me, Sheenie Ambardar MD

 Opening up about your anxiety to a stranger can feel uncomfortable and overwhelming.
 You might be worried about how to put your feelings into words, or unsure of what details to share.
 We want you to know that our role is to create a safe, non-judgmental space where you can express yourself freely and get the support that you need.

-When you see a psychiatrist for anxiety, here are some things you might want to share:
+When you see an anxiety psychiatrist, here are some things you might want to share:

 1. Your specific symptoms: Let the psychiatrist know what anxiety feels like in your body.
 Do you experience racing thoughts, a pounding heart, or difficulty breathing?
 Do you have trouble sleeping or find yourself clenching your jaw throughout the day?